fxlin/uva-os-main/docs/syllabus-25sp.md

 Assignments early in the semester can be done with full credits using QEMU.
 Assignments later in the semester can be done with QEMU for partial credits, and with rpi3 for full credits.

-## Work individually or as teams?

-Lab 1--3 are individual work.
-Lab 4--5 are team work.
-Each team: 2 students.
-3-student teams are only approved as exceptions and will be held against a higher bar for grading.

 ## Can I use GenAI?